NikosKoutelias/project-manager/README.md

 ## Project Management

-**Application that handles the management of companies, projects, users and their data.
+**A SPA Application that handles the management of companies, projects, users and their data.
 And a bunch of useful information about their operation.**